zweimach/ghc/docs/users_guide/ghci.rst

     Stopped at qsort.hs:5:7-47
     _result :: IO ()

-The command :ghci-cmd:`:step expr` begins the evaluation of ⟨expr⟩ in single-stepping mode.
-If ⟨expr⟩ is omitted, then it single-steps from the current breakpoint. :ghci-cmd:`:steplocal` and :ghci-cmd:`:stepmodule` work similarly.
+The command :ghci-cmd:`:step expr <:step>` begins the evaluation of ⟨expr⟩ in single-stepping mode.
+If ⟨expr⟩ is omitted, then it single-steps from the current breakpoint. :ghci-cmd:`:steplocal` and :ghci-cmd:`:stepmodule` commands work similarly.

 The :ghci-cmd:`:list` command is particularly useful when single-stepping, to see where you currently are: